Koskotas scandal: Catharsis

 Two Greek communist and two conservative politicians (L-R: Leonidas Kyrkos, Charilaos Florakis, Mitsotakis, Konstantinos Stephanopoulos) discuss a time after the Papandreou indictment for the Koskotas scandal.
 Papandreou called them as the "gang of four."

 In the June 1989 elections, PASOK's electoral percentage dropped to 38%, down from 48% in 1981, primarily due to the fallout from the Koskotas scandal.
 Although Mitsotakis' New Democracy party secured 43%, it was insufficient to form a government, as Papandreou's last-minute change of the electoral law required a party to win 50% of the vote to govern alone.
 Papandreou hoped that while PASOK might come second in electoral votes, it could form a government with the support of the other leftist parties, but he was rejected.
-Instead, New Democracy (Right wing) collaborated with the united Leftist parties under Synaspismos, led by Charilaos Florakis, to form a government under Tzannis Tzannetakis.
-Despite being on the opposite ideological sides (as well in the Greek Civil War), both sought a "catharsis," meaning a thorough investigation of PASOK's corruption.
+Instead, the right-wing New Democracy collaborated with the united Leftist parties under Synaspismos, led by Charilaos Florakis, to form a government under Tzannis Tzannetakis.
+Despite being on opposite ideological sides (as well as in the Greek Civil War), both sought a "catharsis," meaning a thorough investigation of PASOK's corruption.
 This decision carried significant weight, as failing to bring charges against Papandreou under this coalition would prevent any future government from doing so according to the Greek constitution.
 The participation of the Synaspismos party in the government also marked the end of the militarized politics of the past, since there was no reaction from the military.
 Papandreou denounced the collaborative government as "unholy and unprincipled," and he ordered his ministers not to cooperate in the handover of power, and official documents and state treaties went missing.

 Fotis Kouvelis, President of the Athens Bar Association, was appointed Minister of Justice and tasked with organizing the judicial processes for the parliamentary investigation and indictments.
-While the Minister of the Interior became Nikos Konstantopoulos, a PASOK defector, and he was tasked to cleanse the state machine for the upcoming November election.
+While the Minister of the Interior became Nikos Konstantopoulos, a PASOK defector, and he was tasked with cleansing the state machine for the upcoming November election.
 On 8 July, the collaborative government received 174 out of 300 votes of confidence, signaling the start of parliamentary investigations.
 The government also granted the first private television broadcast licenses to publishers critical of PASOK as a counterbalance to state media to avoid future political exploitation from any future omnipotent prime minister.